 People have been immigrating to Jackson from Tlaxcala since the mid-to-late-1990s, and while some stay for a few years and then return to their hometowns in Mexico, many others have stayed and made Jackson home.
 Indeed, six of the eight Latino students from Jackson who participated in the exchange have family connections in Tlaxcala.

 Nicole Checker is a rising senior and one of the main student organizers of the trip.
 Though she doesn’t have roots in Tlaxcala, Checker saw the trip as an opportunity to help bridge the gap between Latino and non-Latino students.
-“Being a Latina in a school that is predominantly white, I see the segregation that we kind of face.
+“Being a Latina in a school that is predominantly white, I see the segregation.
 And not because we’re forced to be segregated, but we kind of just do it on our own,” Checker said.

 “I want to give a good impression from my country and from my state,” Vasquez said, explaining his interest in the program.
 “So, it was something that I felt like was really special.”